 Take heart, however – following a few key pieces of advice can save you time, money and heartache, not to mention massive bills.
 Together with the German power supplier for internationals, Ostrom, we explain how to get connected in Germany, without breaking the bank.

 The good news is, you don’t have to pick an energy provider before you move into an apartment.
-You will automatically be supplied by the default supply for whichever city or region that you live, known as the Grundversorger (‘basic provider’).
+You will automatically be supplied by the default supplier for the city or region where you live, known as the Grundversorger (‘basic provider’).
 While this is one less thing to worry about upon moving in to your new home, a few months down the line you might find that you’re paying far more than you should be.

 This is why shopping around for a new energy provider is such a good idea.
 With over a thousand providers across the nation, competition for your custom is fierce.
 Comparison sites exist, but they sometimes miss some of the best deals.
 A little hands on research will be much more beneficial.